ikmdev/tinkar-schema/README.md

 ```

 ## Issues and Contributions

-Technical and non-technical issues can be reported to the Issue Tracker (LINK TO ISSUE TRACKER ONCE PUT IN REPO).
+Technical and non-technical issues can be reported to the [Issue Tracker](https://github.com/ikmdev/tinkar-schema/issues).

 Contributions can be submitted via pull requests.
 Please check the [contribution guide](doc/how-to-contribute.md) for more details.